junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "It's funnier."
 He grins with teeth, shutting the door.
 There is the sound of bolts slammed.

-The place sink into total darkness.
+The place is drown by total darkness.

 <br>

 ### draft notes

-unused comment:
+unused cute comments:

 Dean/Doctor: "Doc" "Don't call me Doc, it's Doctor to you"